waku-org/research/incentivization.md

 As there is no consensus over past messages, a client may want to query multiple servers and merge their responses.
 Cross-checking helps ensure that servers are a) not censoring real messages; b) not injecting fake messages into history.
-Cross-checking is absent in MVP but may be considered later.
+Cross-checking is absent in PoC but may be considered later.

 ### Future work